High School Grant Opportunity

 Schools will receive financial incentives from the University of Colorado Boulder for participating:

-- Entered into drawings for $1,000 for completing the full study.
+- All schools are entered into drawings for $1,000 for completing the full study.

-The final deadline for applications was March 18, 2021.
+The deadline for applications is January 31, 2022.
 An applicant may be a school district, individual school, group of schools from a district or other educational/mental health agency.
 If more than one school from the same district plans to apply for the grant, those schools may work together to submit a single application.

 - Grant Announcement: One-page summary of LST High School grant opportunity.